horovod/horovod/docs/docker.rst

 Adding Mellanox RDMA support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you have Mellanox NICs, we recommend that you ensure that Mellanox devices (``/dev/infiniband``) are mounted into the container
+If you have Mellanox NICs, we recommend that you mount your Mellanox devices (``/dev/infiniband``) in the container
-and that IPC_LOCK capability is enabled for memory registration:
+and enable the IPC_LOCK capability for memory registration:

 .. code-block:: bash